STARTcloud/armor/docs/guides/authentication.md

 # Authentication
 {: .no_toc }

-This guide covers setting up user authentication, managing organizations, and configuring security settings in Armor.
+This guide covers Armor's comprehensive authentication system, including local users, OIDC integration, and API key management.

 ## Table of contents
 {: .no_toc .text-delta }